-Exercise & Nutrition, Post-partum Health, Pregnancy
+Exercise & Nutrition, Fourth Trimester, Pregnancy

 If you’ve been diagnosed with gestational diabetes, you’re not alone.
 Up to 10% of women in the United States are diagnosed with this condition each year.
 So what does it mean for you and your baby, and what can you do about it?
 First, let’s learn about what causes it.